tempesta-tech/blog/http_benchmark/README.md

 Basically HTTP parsers just matches a string against set of characters (e.g. [A-Za-z_-] for header names), what strspn(3) does.
-SSE 4.2 provides PCMPSTR instructions family for this purpose (GLIBC since 2.16 uses SSE 4.2 impemenetation for strspn()).
-However, this is vector instruction which doesn't support accepr ot reject sets more than 16 characters, so it's not too usable for HTTP parsers.
+SSE 4.2 provides PCMPSTR instructions family for this purpose (GLIBC since 2.16 uses SSE 4.2 implemenetation for strspn()).
+However, this is vector instruction which doesn't support accept or reject sets more than 16 characters, so it's not too usable for HTTP parsers.

 ### Results

-Results for different architectures are appreciated.

 #### Haswell (i7-4650U)